Why you should create your website with Academic and Hugo

 A practical example

-Hugo Academic is a great way to get a personal or academic website up and running quickly and easily.
-Static websites, such as Hugo Academic, load significantly faster than traditional content management system (CMS) sites whilst being much easier to manage and much harder to hack.
+Academic is a great way to get a personal or academic website up and running quickly and easily.
+Static websites, such as Academic, load significantly faster than traditional content management system (CMS) sites whilst being much easier to manage and near impossible to hack.
 Individuals do not usually need dynamic database-driven content or the advanced features that content management systems offer.
-With Hugo Academic, you can focus your energy on creating great content instead of administering a complex system.
+With Academic, you can focus your energy on creating great content, using the popular and intuitive Markdown formatting, instead of administering a complex system.

 Happy creating!
 Feel free to leave your comments or questions below!